 Computers that communicate with each other all need to follow the same set of rules.
 They need to use a common book of codes so that the receiver of a request can understand the contents of each message that it gets in and package the reply in terms that the requestor can understand.
 This set of rules is called a protocol.

 SSL became an industry standard and HTTPS has quickly become the preferred method for requesting and delivering Web pages.
 The transfer of data between the two computers in an HTTPS connection is encrypted.
-When the two computers establish a connection, the client (the requestor) asks for verification of the server's dentity.
+When the two computers establish a connection, the client (the requestor) asks for verification of the server's identity.
 This is provided by a certificate which is held on a third party computer.
 The certificate includes a public encryption key, which the client uses to encrypt all subsequent messages.

 SSL evolved up to a third version, known as SSL 3.0.
-However, a number of security weakness raised concerns about the system.
+However, several security weaknesses raised concerns about the system.
 A hacker who was able to tap a wire on the Internet, or attract traffic through a fake WiFi hotspot, could intercept the certificate request and provide his own copy.
 The fake certificate would mimic the real one in every detail, except for the encryption key.
 The duped client computer would then use the hacker's key to encrypt all messages.
 The hacker would then be able to read all the information that the client computer sent, including the owner's credit card details and login credentials.

 This type of trick is called a "man in the middle" attack.
 The hacker software decrypts the client's message, stores it, re-encrypts it with the server's actual encryption key and then sends it on.
 Replies traveling from the server to the client are intercepted, re-encrypted and then forwarded.
 Thus, neither party realizes that there is a snooper standing between them.